 - Collect or Forward Mail: Collecting the decedent’s mail helps to prevent potential identify theft from third parties who might have access to his or her mailbox.
 It can also help you identify the decedent’s assets and debts as account statements and bills arrive by mail.

 - Order Death Certificates: Death certificates typically take 1-2 weeks, so order them as early as possible to avoid unwanted delays in administering the estate.
 It’s a good idea to 5-10 certified copies of the death certificate.

 The executor is responsible for carrying out the administration of the decedent’s estate.
 This includes initiating the proper probate proceeding, paying creditors, and distributing the decedent’s assets to the proper heirs.
-It’s generally advisable for an executor to retain the services of a probate attorney to assist with this process.
+If you’ve been named executor, it’s generally advisable to obtain the services of a probate attorney to assist you with this process.

 The cost of probate typically depends on the size of the estate.
 Costs that will need to be paid include attorneys fees, court costs, and miscellaneous costs for services like appraisals and broker commissions.
 In most cases, these expenses can be paid out of the assets of the estate.